Products » About Farmed Trout

 The advantages of trout farming are many and include:

-• providing a consistent supply of a high quality, healthy food source
+• provide a consistent supply of a high-quality, healthy food source

 • offering an extremely efficient, and low-impact method of growing protein

-For those who enjoy eating trout there are only two options available: go fishing or purchase trout from a reputable trout farmer!
+There are only two options for those who enjoy eating trout: go fishing or purchase trout from a reputable trout farmer!

 How are the trout farmed?

 The trout are reared in extremely cold water so the quality and freshness of the fish are assured.
 Then they are harvested at approximately 1 – 1 1/2 lbs (the right size for an 8 oz fillet).
 We process the trout ourselves in an “Interior Health Approved”, on-site processing facility complete with a blast freezer.
 This enables us to get the trout from the water to the plant — gutted, filleted, de-boned, vacuum-packed and quick-frozen — in under a few hours.
 Some of the larger trout are smoked, vacuum-packed, and frozen.
 Trout of all other sizes are sold live, mostly for stocking lakes and ponds.

 We, as farmers, need to inform people as best we can about our responsible farming practices.
 Anywhere there is intensive farming, there will also naturally be concerns from consumers who care about where their food is coming from.
 Our small, family-run trout farm is highly regulated by a variety of government ministries such as those governing water use and waste management.

 At Ted’s Trout, we are committed to a regimen of monitoring water quality and environmental impact, to maintain our sustainability.

 • NO ANTIBIOTICS OR HORMONES are used in the raising of our trout.